vuejs/composition-api/README.md

 ### ***Using*** `reactive` will mutate the origin object

-This is an limitation of using Vue.observable in Vue 2.
+This is an limitation of using `Vue.observable` in Vue 2.
-> Vue 3 it will return an new proxy object.
+> Vue 3 will return an new proxy object.

 ---